-14 injured at explosion at village fest in western Germany
+1 dead, 14 hurt by frying pan blast at German village fest

-BERLIN (AP) — Authorities say 14 people have been injured, five of them with life-threatening burns, during an explosion at a village festival in western Germany.
+BERLIN (AP) — Police say one woman has died from severe burns sustained during a frying pan explosion that also injured 14 at a village festival in western Germany.

-The German news agency dpa reported Monday that police are still investigating the cause of the explosion Sunday at the festival in Freudenberg.
+Another five people were in life-threatening condition — four from burns and one who suffered a heart attack during the explosion at the festival in Freudenberg, the German news agency dpa reported Monday.

-Police told dpa that it appears likely that oil inside a big frying pan caused the explosion at the local Backesfest that was attended by about 100 people.
+Police told dpa it appears likely that oil inside a big frying pan caused the blast at the local Backesfest Sunday that was attended by about 100 people.

+The explosion may have been triggered by raindrops falling into the hot oil, but investigators said it would still take them several days to fully understand what happened.

 The Backesfest celebrates the annual start of operations of a traditional old bakery in the village.